UWrc/UWrc.github.io/blog/2024-06-11-maintenance.md

 * `ckpt-all` for scheduling jobs on either generation 1 or `g2` nodes.
 * `ckpt` will now schedule jobs on generation 1 nodes only.

- [**Please review our documentation HERE**](https://hyak.uw.edu/docs/compute/checkpoint#new-g2-nodes) for specific instructions for accessing these resources as well as additional considerations for their usage.
+ [**Please review our documentation HERE**](https://hyak.uw.edu/docs/compute/checkpoint#new-g2-nodes) for specific instructions for accessing these resources.
+Additionally, [**please see the blog post here**](https://hyak.uw.edu/blog/g1-vs-g2) where we discuss additional considerations for their usage.

 In addition, we have two student opportunities to bring to your attention.